DRIVING RESOURCE EFFICIENCY

 Our water management practices

-Our plantations are not irrigated and their water consumption is thus of groundwater and rain.
-In the cases of plantation fires, water is withdrawn from major water bodies. e.g. dams, which we do not measure.
+Our plantations are not irrigated and their water consumption is thus of ground and rainwater.
+In the case of plantation fires, water is withdrawn from major water bodies, e.g., dams, which we do not measure.
+PG Bison invests in several initiatives to mitigate the risk of plantation fires.

 We adhere to regulatory requirements in terms of water use licences for all our operations, including our plantations.

 Where possible, water used in our manufacturing processes is treated on-site and reused.
 Water used for cooling runs in a circular system to ensure efficient utilisation.
-In our logistics operations, water used in the wash bays are treated on site.
+In our logistics operations, water used in the wash bays is treated on-site.
 Effluent is treated to adhere to minimum requirements and sent to third-party wastewater treatment sites or, in some instances, discharged in stormwater drains, where minimum legal requirements are met.
 The water quality of effluent is tested regularly to ensure compliance with legal requirements.

 Water used for general consumption is discharged as a municipal wastewater stream.
-Because our manufacturing operations are carried out within factories or on covered areas, the impact on groundwater is limited.
+Because our manufacturing operations are carried out within factories or in covered areas, the impact on groundwater is limited.

-Our water withdrawals were largely unchanged during the year.
-PG Bison and Safripol account for the highest proportion of water withdrawals in the group, at 28% and 52% respectively.
-Approximately 17% of the water withdrawn is reused in our processes.
+Our water consumption increased by 14% during the year, mostly due to the increased production at PG Bison.
+PG Bison and Safripol account for the largest proportion of water consumption in the group, at 44% and 42% respectively.
+Approximately 14% of the water withdrawn is reused in our processes.

 Our waste risks and opportunities

 We are not yet in a position where all our waste is recycled.
-Although not financially material on a group level, most end up in landfill and has a negative environmental impact.
-There is a risk that, with the reduction of landfill space, we may need to transport waste, at a cost, to landfill sites situated further from our operations.
-Regulations may also reduce the amount of waste companies send to landfill.
-However, there is an opportunity to recycle or reprocess internally generated waste, saving costs and reducing our environmental footprint, as well as recycling or reprocessing externally generated waste into usable products.
-This not only reduces raw material costs in some instances, but also delivers on customers’ growing demand for products made using recycled materials.
+Although not financially material on a group level, a portion ends up in landfill.
+There is a risk that, with the reduction of landfill space, we may need to transport waste, at a cost, to landfill sites situated further from our operations, with landfill fees also increasing.
+Regulations may also reduce the amount of waste companies send to landfills.

 Our strategic response to waste risks and opportunities

-We are in the process of finalising our waste strategy, which includes establishing a baseline for all our waste streams.
+We are still in the process of developing a waste strategy, which includes establishing a baseline for all our waste streams.
 In the near term, we are focused on reducing, reusing and recycling waste to reduce the amount of waste sent to landfill.

 The following initiatives illustrate our commitment to reduce, reuse and recycle waste: